agisga/mixed_models/README.md

 Feel free to contact me at alexej [dot] go [at] googlemail [dot] com, in case of difficulties with the installation.

+## Usage Examples

+[This IRuby notebook](http://nbviewer.ipython.org/github/agisga/mixed_models/blob/master/notebooks/LMM.ipynb) shows an example linear mixed model fit and most of the methods available for objects of class `LMM`.

+Some other examples in form of Ruby code can be found in [the examples folder](https://github.com/agisga/mixed_models/tree/master/examples).

+Further examples can be found in several BLOG posts (see below).

 ## Some relevant BLOG posts

 * [Wald p-values and confidence intervals for fixed effects coefficients](http://agisga.github.io/MixedModels_p_values_and_CI/)